AndyG14/Hands-On_Labs_Write-ups/blue-team-labs/Phishing-Analysis/Phishing-Analysis.md

 ## Real-World Relevance

-Phishing remains one of the most common initial access techniques used by threat actors.
+Phishing remains one of the most common social engineering techniques used by threat actors to gain initial access or any malicious activity.

-The ability to analyze suspicious emails, validate email authentication mechanisms, inspect attachments, and identify indicators of compromise (IOCs) is an essential skill for SOC analysts and incident responders.
+The ability to analyze suspicious emails, validate email authentication mechanisms such as SPF, DKIM, and DMARC, inspect attachments, and identify phishing indicators is a fundamental skill for SOC analysts and Incident Responders.
+These capabilities help organizations detect phishing attempts early and reduce the risk of compromise.